Stanisław Skalski

 Stanisław Skalski, DSO, DFC2 (27 November 1915 – 12 November 2004) was a Polish aviator and fighter ace who served with the Polish Air Force and British Royal Air Force during the Second World War.
 Skalski was the top Polish fighter ace of the war and chronologically the first Allied fighter ace of the war, credited, according to the Bajan's list, with 18 11/12 victories and two probable.
 Some sources, including Skalski himself, give a number of 22 11/12 victories.

 He returned to Poland after the war but was imprisoned by the communist authorities under the pretext that he was a spy for Great Britain.
-While in arrest he was tortured and then, in a show trial, sentenced to death on April 7, 1950.
-Skalski refused to ask for clemency but after his mother's intervention with the president of communist Poland, Boleslaw Bierut his sentence was commuted to life imprisonment.
+While in arrest he was tortured and then, in a show trial, sentenced to death on 7 April 1950.
+Skalski refused to ask for clemency but after his mother's intervention with the president of communist Poland, Boleslaw Bierut, his sentence was commuted to life imprisonment.
 He remained in prison until 1956 when a court overturned the previous verdict.
 After the "Polish October" and subsequent liberalization and end of Stalinist terror, he was rehabilitated and rejoined the Polish armed forces.
 In 1972 he was moved to inactive service and in 1988, on the cusp of fall of communism in Poland he was promoted to the rank of brigadier general.

 Early life and career

 Stanisław Skalski was born on 27 November 1915 in Kodyma in Podolia Governorate, Russian Empire (now in Ukraine).
-After completing Pilot Training School in 1938, Skalski was ordered to the 142nd Fighter Squadron in Toruń (142 eskadra "Toruńska").
+In 1936, he entered the Cadet School in Dęblin.
+After completing Pilot Training in 1938, Skalski was ordered to the 142nd Fighter Squadron in Toruń (142 eskadra "Toruńska").
 On 1 September 1939 he attacked a German Henschel Hs 126 reconnaissance aircraft, which was eventually shot down by Marian Pisarek.
 Skalski then landed next to it, helped to bandage wounded crew members and arranged for them to be taken to a military hospital.

-The following day, nine PZL P-11s of the 142 Squadron, led by Major Lesnievski, intercepted two formations of Dornier Do 217 on River Vistula.
+The following day, nine PZL P-11s of the 142 Squadron, led by Major Lesnievski, intercepted two formations of Dornier Do 17s over River Vistula.
 Attacking head on, the Polish pilots managed to shoot down seven twin-engined bombers, two of them credited to Skalski.

 By 16 September Skalski reached flying ace status, claiming a total of six German aircraft and making him the first Allied air ace of the Second World War.

-Skalski's claims consisted of one Junkers Ju 86, two Dornier Do 17, one Junkers Ju 87, two Hs 126s and one Hs 126 shared (official list credits him with four aircraft: two Do 17s, one Hs 126, one Ju 87 and one Hs 126 shared).
+Skalski's claims consisted of one Junkers Ju 86, two Dornier Do 17s, one Junkers Ju 87, two Hs 126s and one Hs 126 shared (official list credits him with four aircraft: two Do 17s, one Hs 126, one Ju 87 and one Hs 126 shared).
 Soon after he fled the country with other Polish pilots to Romania, and from there via Beirut to France and after went on to fight with the Royal Air Force in the Battle of Britain.